 Because irrigation provides a stable water resource to the farmed field (assuming the water source that supplied irrigation is also stable), crop yields on irrigated land are generally more regular (e.g., less variable and often more substantial) than for non-irrigated land (Figure 10).
 Note, however, that from at least 1979 to 2013, increases in yield also have been observed in unirrigated corn crops (USDA Farm and Ranch Irrigation Survey).
 Specifically, in 1979, irrigated land produced 127 bushels per acre on average, versus 85 for unirrigated land.
 By 2013, irrigated land produced 196 bushels per acre on average, versus 129 bushels per acre for unirrigated land, representing a 54% and 52% increase, respectively.
-Figure 10: While Irrigated and Unirrigated Corn Crops Have Both Experienced General Increases in Yield, Irrigated Crops More Reliably Produce Higher Yields.

-(Source: 03DA-NA33 2013)
+(Source: USDA-NASS 2013)